-During CIP procedures cleaning solutions are applied to the column to remove precipitated or denatured material tightly bound to elements of the purification system such as resin, hardware, etc. From the resin reusability perspective, lack of stringent CIP at each cycle will lead to accumulation of undesired material, and increased probability of resin fouling and of endotoxin contamination, limited ligand accessibility, and increased backpressure during subsequent runs, eventually making the column unusable.
+During CIP procedures cleaning solutions are applied to the column to remove precipitated or denatured material tightly bound to elements of the purification system such as resin, hardware, etc. From the resin reusability perspective, lack of stringent CIP at each cycle will lead to accumulation of undesired material, and increased probability of resin fouling that leads to limited ligand accessibility and increased backpressure during subsequent runs, eventually making the column unusable.
 Among various CIP agents, NaOH is preferred in bioprocess settings due to its low cost, ease of disposal, and ability to dissolve precipitated proteins, remove nucleic acids, saponify fats, and inactivate endotoxins.

-AVIPure® AAV2 Affinity Resin is an alkali-tolerant resin enabling the use of NaOH concentrations up to 0.5 M for CIP between cycles.
+AVIPure[®] AAV9 Affinity Resin is an alkali-tolerant resin enabling the use of NaOH concentrations up to 0.5 M for CIP between cycles.
 Below, a resin cycling study using real feed and 0.5 M NaOH as the CIP solution is described.
-The outline of the AVIPure[®] AAV2 Affinity Resin lifetime study is presented in Figure 6.
-The study was carried out at 0.35 mL scale using crude feeds containing AAV2 capsids.
+The outline of the AVIPure[®] AAV9 Affinity Resin lifetime study is presented in Figure 5.
+The study was carried out at 0.35 mL scale using crude feeds containing AAV9 capsids.
 The following resin performance attributes were measured after each cycle: step yield defined as total capsids eluted compared with total capsids loaded, level of residual host cell protein (HCP), and level of residual host cell DNA (HCDNA).
 HCP and HCDNA were measured using ELISA and PicoGreen[TM], respectively.
 Total capsids were measured using Progen ELISA.

-Figure 6.
-Outline of AVIPure® AAV2 lifetime studies.
+Figure 5.
+Outline of AVIPure® AAV9 lifetime studies.

-Overlay of chromatograms from cycles run with the real feed is shown in Figure 7.
-Summary of the resin lifetime study is shown in Figure 8, where the resin performance attributes are plotted against the 0.5 M NaOH CIP cycle number.
-The study was performed by loading the column with real feed every 5th cycle; i.e., each load cycle was followed by four cycles consisting of only CIP and equilibration steps.
+Overlay of chromatograms from cycles run with the real feed is shown in Figure 6.
+Summary of the resin lifetime study is shown in Figure 7, where the resin performance attributes are plotted against the 0.5 M NaOH CIP cycle number.
+The study was performed by loading the column with the real feed every 5th cycle (i.e., each load cycle was followed by four cycles consisting of CIP and equilibration steps).
 In total, by the end of the study the resin was exposed to 0.5 M NaOH for 15 hours.
-The results clearly demonstrate the alkaline stability of AVIPure[®] AAV2 Affinity Resin.
-The resin retains \geq 90% of its binding capacity after 30 CIP cycles with 30 minutes of exposure to 0.5 M NaOH per cycle.
+The results clearly demonstrate the alkaline stability of AVIPure[®] AAV9 Affinity Resin.
+The resin retains ≥ 90% of its binding capacity after 30 CIP cycles with 30 minutes of exposure to 0.5 M NaOH per cycle.
 Removal of both the HCP and HCDNA is also unaffected by the extended NaOH exposure and remains at the average levels of 5- and 3-logs reduction for HCP and HCDNA, respectively.
 During the study, the column pressure drop was also monitored for each chromatography cycle, but no changes in the pressure drop were observed (results not shown).

-Figure 7.
-Overlay of chromatograms recorded for real feed cycles during the AVIPure® AAV2 Affinity Resin lifetime study.
+Figure 6.
+Overlay of elution and CIP parts of chromatograms from cycles 1 (red curve), 16 (blue curve), and 31 (green curve) recorded during the AVIPure® AAV9 Affinity Resin lifetime study.
+The curves are shifted diagonally for clarity.
 CIP regime used: 30-minute contact time with 0.5 M NaOH after each cycle.
 Feed: HEK293 clarified lysate.
+The black dashed curve represents pH trace recorded during first cycle.

-Figure 8.
+Figure 7.
 Effect of number of 30 minutes long 0.5M NaOH CIP cycles on relative yield, residual HCP, and residual HCDNA measured for real feed cycles (solid symbols).
-The average log HCP reduction and fold HCDNA reduction were 2.8 and 5.3 respectively.
+HCP and HCDNA levels in the feeds were 2.9 x 105 ppm and 7.1 x 105 ppm, respectively.
 Open symbols represent CIP/Equilibration cycles and are presented for clarity.